On the numerical approximation of the distance to singularity for matrix-valued functions: Extension to structured matrix-valued functions

-where $\mathbf{M}$ is defined as in Section \ref{subsec:Inner for matrix-valued functions}.
-Consequently, in this case the stationary points of the functional \eqref{eq:functional_G} are negative multiples of the matrix $\Pi_{\mathcal{S}}\left( \mathbf{M} \right)$.
-In the outer iteration the Newton step relies on the modified derivative formula
+where $\mathbf{M}$ is defined as in Subsection \ref{subsec:Inner for matrix-valued functions}.
+Consequently, in this case, the stationary points of the functional \eqref{eq:functional_G} are negative multiples of the matrix $\Pi_{\mathcal{S}}\left( \mathbf{M} \right)$.
+In the outer iteration, the Newton step relies on the modified formula for the derivative:

-The generalization of the lemmas for the structured case and their proofs are analogous to the ones provided in Subsection \ref{subsec:Inner for matrix-valued functions} and \ref{subsec:Outer for matrix-valued}.
+The generalizations of the Lemmas for the structured case and their proofs are analogous to the ones provided in Subsections \ref{subsec:Inner for matrix-valued functions} and \ref{subsec:Outer for matrix-valued}.
 An extensive description of the method applied to structured perturbations can be found in \cite{GnazzoGugl} for the case of matrix polynomials.
 The specialization of the method can be done for several structures.
 Specifically, it may include properties on individual coefficients, such as the presence of constraints for the matrix-valued function to be real.
-Another example is the one of considering a set of indices $I \subseteq \left\lbrace 1,\ldots, d \right\rbrace$, with cardinality $\left| I \right| < d$, then the distance to singularity with fixed coefficients $A_i$ if $i \in I$ can be computed minimizing the functional $G_{\epsilon}\left( \mathsf{\Delta} \right)$ with the additional constraints ${\Delta}_i(t) \equiv 0$ for $i \in I$, which implies that in the ODE system in \eqref{eq:gradient_system} the indices $i \in I$ are excluded from the gradient system.
+Another example is the one of considering a set of indices $I \subseteq \left\lbrace 1,\ldots, d \right\rbrace$, with cardinality $\left| I \right| < d$, then the distance to singularity with fixed coefficients $A_i$, if $i \in I$ can be computed minimizing the functional $G_{\varepsilon}\left( \boldsymbol{\Delta} \right)$ with the additional constraints ${\Delta}_i(t) \equiv 0$ for $i \in I$, which implies that in the ODE system in \eqref{eq:gradient_system} the indices $i \in I$ are excluded from the gradient system.
 We follow a similar approach when the matrices have individual properties, such as $\Delta_i \in \mathcal{S}_i$, with $i=1,\ldots,d$ and $\mathcal{S}_i \subseteq \mathbb{C}^{n \times n}$.
-This is, for example, the case of coefficients $A_i$ with the additional constraint of sparsity pattern.
+This is, for example, the case of coefficients $A_i$ with the additional constraint of sparsity patterns.
 In this setting, the projection $\Pi_{\mathcal{S}}$ can be split using the orthogonal projections $\Pi_{\mathcal{S}_i}$ on each coefficient $A_i$ and the map $\Pi_{\mathcal{S}_i}$ coincides with the identity for the entries in the sparsity pattern and with the null function on the remaining ones: